tethig/the-fourth-r/docs/README.md

 ## Introduction
 Welcome to the Dickins lab R learning resource.
-As well as being the [title of a novel](https://en.wikipedia.org/wiki/The_Fourth_%22R%22) "the fourth R" references the concept of the three Rs, that is: **R**eading, w**R**iting and a**R**ithmetic, skills considered essential for accessing wider learning.
+As well as being the [title of a novel](https://en.wikipedia.org/wiki/The_Fourth_%22R%22) "the fourth R" alludes to the concept of the three Rs, that is: **R**eading, w**R**iting and a**R**ithmetic, skills considered essential for accessing wider learning.
 [R](https://www.r-project.org) arguably deserves a place in this list.
 R is a high-level language with strengths in statistical calculation and graphics.
-Learning R will give you the ability to program a computer, analyze many types of data and construct visually appealing and informative graphics to represent data and analyses.
+Learning R will give you the ability to program a computer, analyze many types of data and construct visually appealing and informative graphs to represent data and analyses.

 This page provides a starting point for R learning.
 It can be viewed online, but to follow along interactively you also need to download a copy of the GitHub repository on which this page is based.